rebeccabosneac/Prediction-of-Product-Sales/README.md

     - Outlet_Type_Supermarket Type 3 - Of the supermarket types, type 3 has the most importance when it comes to sales predictions.

-## Final Recommendations
+## Final Reccomendations

-- My final recommendation is the Random Forest Model.
+- The final model I choose is the tuned Random Forest Model
-- The r2 and MAE scores are better for sales prediction and the most important features give us more information on what affects item sales the most.
+- This model has the best r2 and MAE scores and gives and detailed and varied list of most important features which is crucial in predicting the sales of items.

 ### For further information
 - Contact romo.becky5@gmail.com